mjdbc/mjdbc/README.md

 An example of simple and fast pooled data source is [HikariCP](https://github.com/brettwooldridge/HikariCP).

 ##### Transactions
-To run multiple SQL queries within a single transaction create a dedicated dbi (db-interface) interface with methods that have @Tx annotation.
+To run multiple SQL queries within a single transaction create a dedicated dbi (db-interface) interface and attach it to database.
+It will return a proxy class that will wrap all interface methods into transactions.
 ```java
     java.sql.DataSource ds = ...;
     Db db = new Db(ds);